-In order to apply for a scholarship, you’ll need to create an account, which requires some basic information about yourself to help match you with scholarships.
+To apply for a scholarship, you’ll need to create an account, which requires some basic information about yourself to help match you with scholarships.
 Cappex also provides resources to help you decide your major, learn about transferring to a different school, apply for financial aid and more.

 The Niche scholarship finder is unique in that it rewards you simply for opening an account.
 As soon as you complete the process, you’ll be entered to win a $2,000 scholarship that doesn’t require an essay.
 Just provide your name, birthdate, email address and year in school.

 Scholarship categories are broken down into new or popular scholarships, aid based on your state or major, scholarships for minorities and more.
 Students and parents can also search for colleges, including graduate school, based on specialties, test scores, college type, student body size, acceptance rate and religious affiliation.

 Chegg is a well-known site that primarily offers textbooks, flashcards and other study resources for college students, but it also has a scholarship finder that lists over 25,000 options.
 On a basic level, you can look for matches based on your school year, your age and your GPA.